-- Two-Rack Cabling for RA21 and Later Model Racks - Two-Rack Cabling for X8M Racks - Two-Rack Cabling for a System Combining an X8M Rack and a Later Model Rack - 1.
-Ensure the new rack is near the existing rack. - The RDMA Network Fabric cables must be able to reach the servers in each rack. - Ensure you have a backup of the current switch configuration for each switch in the existing and new rack. - See Backing Up Settings on the RoCE Network Fabric Switch in Oracle Exadata Database Machine Maintenance Guide. - 3.
-Shut down all servers on both the new rack (R2) and the existing rack (R1). - The switches should remain available. - Update the firmware to the latest available release on all of the RoCE Network Fabric switches. - For this step, treat all of the switches as if they belong to a single rack system. - See Updating RoCE Network Fabric Switch Firmware in Oracle Exadata Database Machine Maintenance Guide. - 5.
-Apply the multi-rack golden configuration settings on the RoCE Network Fabric switches. - Use the procedure described in Applying Golden Configuration Settings on RoCE Network Fabric Switches, in Oracle Exadata Database Machine Maintenance Guide. - 6.
-Perform the physical cabling of the switches. - a.
+- Two-Rack Cabling for RA21 and Later Model Racks - Two-Rack Cabling for X8M Racks

+- Two-Rack Cabling for a System Combining an X8M Rack and a Later Model Rack - 1.
+Ensure the new rack is near the existing rack.

+The RDMA Network Fabric cables must be able to reach the servers in each rack.

+2. Ensure you have a backup of the current switch configuration for each switch in the existing and new rack.

+See Backing Up Settings on the RoCE Network Fabric Switch in Oracle Exadata Database Machine Maintenance Guide.

+3. Shut down all servers on both the new rack (R2) and the existing rack (R1).

+The switches should remain available.

+Update the firmware to the latest available release on all of the RoCE Network Fabric switches.

+For this step, treat all of the switches as if they belong to a single rack system.

+See Updating RoCE Network Fabric Switch Firmware in Oracle Exadata Database Machine Maintenance Guide.

+5. Apply the multi-rack golden configuration settings on the RoCE Network Fabric switches.

+Use the procedure described in Applying Golden Configuration Settings on RoCE Network Fabric Switches, in Oracle Exadata Database Machine Maintenance Guide.

+6. Enable the leaf switch server ports.

+The leaf switch server ports may be disabled as a consequence of applying the multi-rack golden configuration settings in the previous step.

+To ensure that the leaf switch server ports are enabled, log in to each of the four leaf switches and run the following commands on each leaf switch:

+'''

+racklsw-rocea0# config term

+racklsw-rocea0# int eth1/8-30

+racklsw-rocea0# no shut

+racklsw-rocea0# copy running-config startup-config

+'''

+- 7. Perform the physical cabling of the switches. - a.
 In Rack 2, remove the existing inter-switch connections between the two leaf switches, R2UL and R2LL. - b.
 In Rack 2, cable each leaf switch to the spine switches using the applicable cabling tables. - c.
 In Rack 1, remove the existing inter-switch connections between the two leaf switches, R1UL and R1LL. - d.
-In Rack 1, cable each leaf switch to the spine switches using the applicable cabling tables. - 7.
+In Rack 1, cable each leaf switch to the spine switches using the applicable cabling tables. - 8.
 Confirm each switch is available and connected.

-For each of the 6 switches, confirm the output from the show interface status command shows connected and 100G for each connected inter-switch port.
+For each of the six switches (two spine switches and four leaf switches), confirm the output from the show interface status command shows connected and 100G for each connected inter-switch port.
 Use the appropriate cabling tables to identify the ports that should be connected.